nfriend/website-3.0/_posts/2018-05-14-live-reloading-an-angular-2-app-behind-nginx.md

 All of these apps will attempt to use [/sockjs-node/]() to communicate with their respective `ng serve` live reload server.
 Unfortunately, our [/sockjs-node/]() NGINX proxy above will only route traffic to _one_ of these apps - meaning you can only use the live reload with one app at a time.
 In order to start working on a different app, you'll have to manually edit the port in your NGINX config.
 This is a pain, but it's better than not having live reload at all.

 Know a way around this?
-Let me know in the comments.
-Or, even better, [answer my question on Stack Overflow.](https://stackoverflow.com/q/50335748/1063392)
+[Answer my question on Stack Overflow!](https://stackoverflow.com/q/50335748/1063392)